Final report for FNC19-1173

 - It creates higher yields by using all available space.

-- There is less weeds because all available space is always being used.
+- There are fewer weeds because all available space is always being used.

 - It may reduce insect pressure.